storybookjs/ember/docs/workflows/build-pages-with-storybook.md

 ### Mocking imports

-It is also possible to mock imports directly, as you might in a unit test, using webpack’s aliasing.
+It is also possible to mock imports directly, as you might in a unit test, using Webpack’s aliasing.
 It's advantageous if your component makes network requests directly with third-party libraries.

 We're going to use [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) as an example.